128technology/docs/docs/wan_telemetry_troubleshooting.md

  ![Plugins Context Menu](/img/wana_plugin_context.png)

-* The summary output is displayed by default and contains useful information about the device connection to the MIST cloud.
+* The summary output is displayed by default and contains useful information about the device connection to the Mist cloud.

  ![Plugins Context Menu](/img/wana_plugin_state.png)

-#### On the Conductor PCLI
+### On the Conductor PCLI

-* The `show mist` command can be used to display the summary and detail information about the SSR's connection to the MIST cloud.
+* The `show mist` command can be used to display the summary and detail information about the SSR's connection to the Mist cloud.

 ```console
 admin@node1.conductor1# show mist router 128t-east